drajer-health/uds-plus/input/pagecontent/reportingguidance.md

 	* Reporting the most recent zip code on file
 	* Using "Other zip code" for people with no US address
-	* Patients' last insurance from teh last visit of the year
+	* Patients' last insurance from the last visit of the year

 ##### Table 3A